 These actions have assisted with restoration of the riparian zone and increased sediment and nutrient attenuation by reducing flows.

-GeoCatch will work with at least two landholders to undertake fencing and re–vegetation on in the riparian zone.
-Monitoring the water quality of the Abba River will continue in the catchment Water Quality Monitoring Program and the Water Quality Improvement Plan will be reviewed and updated.
-GeoCatch will continue to work with the community to support sustainable behaviours and best management practices in fertiliser and effluent management.
+Monitoring the water quality of the Dunsborough streams will continue in the Catchment Water Quality Monitoring Program and the Water Quality Improvement Plan will be reviewed and updated.
+GeoCatch will continue to work with community groups and partners to raise community awareness and promote best practice fertiliser management.

 Image 2: Actions to reduce nutrients entering the Dunsborough streams will continue as part of Revitalising Geographe Waterways program.